Find out where to vote, how to vote, how to vote early, and how to vote by mail.

 Your state gives you the opportunity to "cure" any challenge to your ballot.
 This means if there is something wrong with the signature on your ballot, the state is required to contact you and give you options to remedy your ballot.
 Your clerk will provide step-by-step instructions for curing your ballot.
 Be sure to check your mail and messages (phone and email) for incoming communication from your election's office to have the opportunity to cure.
 You must "cure" your ballot before your official county canvass, which will take place between seven and 14 days after Election Day.

 Your state offers electronic, barcode ballot tracking services so you can make sure your ballot gets counted.
 Click here to access.

 Only registered voters affiliated with the Republican Party may vote in its caucus.
-Voters that are unaffiliated may vote in Democratic caucus.
+All voters, regarless of affiliation, may vote in Democratic primary.
 See Utah Republican Party or Democratic Party sites for more details, including caucus locations.

 Some congressional seats, state offices and constitutional amendments may be included on the ballot.

 You can vote in-person at any early voting location in your county before the election.
 See your county clerk’s office for exact dates.
 No excuse required.

 All registered voters in Utah receive a vote-by-mail ballot.
 No excuse required.

 If you will not be at your residence and would like to have you ballot mailed to a different address, you’ll need to apply for an absentee ballot by Oct.
 27th.
 Ballots must to postmarked by Monday, Nov.
 2nd or returned to a drop box by 8 p.m. on Election Day.